HaocanSun/haocansun.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "👋 Hello there, I am Haocan!"
 excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---